sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/web_overview.md

 ## Root BUILD.bazel file

-This `BUILD.bazel` file primarily configures various rules for our monorepo including linking npm packages, setting up static code analysis tools like ESLint, defining TypeScript and Babel configs, along with Gazelle for dependency management and BUILD file generation.
+The `BUILD.bazel` file standing at the root of the repositosy primarily configures various rules for our monorepo including linking npm packages, setting up static code analysis tools like ESLint, defining TypeScript and Babel configs, along with Gazelle for dependency management and BUILD file generation when applicable.

 ### `js_library` target definition

-One of the first Javascript related snippets in the root `BUILD.bazel` file is `js_library` target definition:
+One of the first Javascript related snippets in the root `BUILD.bazel` file is the rule `js_library` used to define a target named `postcss_config_js`:

 ```py
 load("@aspect_rules_js//js:defs.bzl", "js_library")